granatumx/gbox-clustering/README.do.txt

 !bquote
-`gbox-py` is a gbox that provides a number of gboxes from Python.
+`gbox-clustering` is a gbox that provides a number of gboxes from Python.
 It is part of the standard gbox set.
 !equote

 ===== Prerequisites =====